 Now the source is moving at the speed of sound in the medium (vs = c, or Mach 1.0).
 The speed of sound in air at sea level is about 340 m/s or about 750 mph.
 The wavefronts in front of the source are now all bunched up at the same point.
 As a result, an observer in front of the source will detect nothing until the source arrives.
 The pressure front will be quite intense (a shock wave), due to all the wavefronts adding together, and will not be percieved as a pitch but as a "thump" of sound as the pressure wall passes by.
 The figure at right shows a bullet travelling at Mach 1.01.
 You can see the shock wave front just ahead of the bullet.

 Jet pilots flying at Mach 1 report that there is a noticeable "wall" or "barrier" which must be penetrated before achieving supersonic speeds.
 This "wall" is due to the intense pressure front, and flying within this pressure front produces a very turbulent and bouncy ride.
 Chuck Yeager was the first person to break the sound barrier when he flew faster than the speed of sound in the X-1 rocket-powered aircraft on October 14, 1947.
 Check out the movie The Right Stuff for more about this significant milestone, and the beginnings of the US space project.
-The figure at right shows a n F-18 at the exact instant it goes supersonic.
+The figure at right shows an F-18 Hornet at the exact instant it goes supersonic.
 Click on the figure to see more information and a MPEG movie of this event.

 Source moving with vs > c (Mach 1.4 - supersonic)

 The sound source has now broken through the sound speed barrier, and is traveling at 1.4 times the speed of sound (Mach 1.4).
 Since the source is moving faster than the sound waves it creates, it actually leads the advancing wavefront.
 The sound source will pass by a stationary observer before the observer actually hears the sound it creates.